AkumaGath17/SMZ3-MSU1-Generator/Readme.txt

 3) Rename a ROM File to "sm_alttp_randomizer_msu1.sfc" and place it in "smz3_msu" directory folder.

-4) Make sure that "sm_alttp_randomizer_msu1.msu" exist in the "smz3_msu" directory folder (if missing, create an empty file with that name and extension).
+4) Make sure that "sm_alttp_randomizer_msu1.msu" exist in the "smz3_msu" directory folder.

 5) Wait for the program to finish.
+You may see an error message but that should be optional .pcm missing files.

+Folders, output .pcm and rom names can be modified at the beginning of the .bat file code.

 Original program from ABOhiccups: https://github.com/ABOhiccups/MSU1-PCM-Rename-Generator

-(TODO:
-Don't modify original .pcm names
-QoL)